mpetermangis/dfo-spilltracker/README.md

 `--processes 4 --threads 2`

-uWSGI spawn 4 childs each with 2 threads.
+uWSGI spawn 4 children each with 2 threads.

 `--stats 127.0.0.1:9191`